noah1234j/servicepublisher2.0/README.md

 - Adobe Media Encoder (with watch files settup)

-1) Download files and then navigate to main directory

-2) Open terminal in home dir.

-3) The following command will install all dependancies in the package.json

-npm install
+run 'npm install' in the home directory to get all dependancies

+the first time you run it will create the neccessary directories